Fixer-kun/Kotatsu/README.md

 Original kotatsu repo:
 https://github.com/KotatsuApp/Kotatsu

-i am not intending make this into an actual fork or anything.
+i am not planning to make this into an actual public fork or anything.

 there's usagi which is amazing. https://github.com/UsagiApp/Usagi